10 ways to cut London hotel costs this week

 How do I compare options fairly when I am short on time?

 Start with totals, not teaser nightly rates.
-As stated by CMA (Feb 2019), booking sites should show customers the total price up front to avoid hidden charges.
+The CMA says booking sites should show customers the total price up front to avoid hidden charges.
 Show total price up front

 How do I avoid being misled by "from" prices?

 Verify the price for your exact dates and compare like-for-like totals.
-As stated by ASA (Jul 2025), ASA has applied a rule of thumb around "from" price availability and assesses "from" availability case-by-case.
+The ASA says it applies a rule of thumb around "from" price availability and assesses "from" availability case by case.
 Significant proportion availability

 Does staying further out always cost less overall?

 Not always, because travel costs and convenience matter too.
-As stated by TfL (Accessed Jan 2026), travelling outside your chosen zones may result in additional charges.
+TfL notes that travelling outside your chosen zones may result in additional charges.
 Travelling outside zones

 If I switch hotels once, do I have to carry luggage all day?

 Often you can store bags at your hotel and carry on with your plans.
-As stated by Visit London (Accessed Jan 2026), you can also find left luggage facilities at London’s main train stations and Victoria Coach Station, and luggage can be stored from a few hours to several days depending on the facility.
+Visit London also notes that you can find left luggage facilities at London's main train stations and Victoria Coach Station, and that luggage can be stored from a few hours to several days depending on the facility.
 Store luggage for days

 What if a site makes it feel like I must book immediately?

 Focus on what you can verify for your dates.
-As stated by CMA (Feb 2019), popularity and availability statements should not be designed to create an artificial impression of scarcity.
+The CMA says popularity and availability statements should not be designed to create an artificial impression of scarcity.
 Avoid artificial scarcity

 Check your dates

-Check your dates and compare 1 base versus 1 easy switch for the week you are pricing.
+Check your dates and compare one base versus one simple switch for the week you are pricing.
 For deeper reading, see Save money on London hotels for a week and London hotel pricing and availability.

 Next reads